timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-23:
+# Objectives for Today 2020-07-24:

-- Grabbing ideas from Rally of Rockets debug logger and implementing them in Turtle Brains.
-- Attempting to use colors in some log messages, hopefully cross platform way.
+- Play with explosives and how they look.